 Deep Sentinel Security Equipment

 The Deep Sentinel starter set retails for $399.
 It includes a hub and three weatherproof security cameras with wall-mount hardware.
-Cameras run on rechargeable lithium batteries, included, and typically work for nine months before recharging is needed.
-Also included are yard signs and door/window decals.
+Yard signs and door/window decals are also included.

 About Deep Sentinel Monitoring